lmullen/jsr/_source/issues/vol16/edwards.markdown

 paper saying he would like to be the House sponsor of the bill.
-"This will be a complicated piece of legislation, and might be difficult to pass," he warned, "but its passage means a lot to me and I know it does to a large number of Rhea Countians."[39]
+"This will be a complicated piece of legislation, and might be difficult to pass," he warned, "but its passage means a lot to me and I know it does to a large number of Rhea Countians."
 Although Carter eventually served only as a co-sponsor, he nevertheless had a particular interest in the bill from its inception because of its unique link with the community he served.
 "Since I unsuccessfully opposed the repeal of the